 A well designed database will also allow you to join other company data up so you could combine your sales data with your supply chain data to help balance your supply and demand.
 This can play an important part in predictive analytics.
 A poor sales forecast that is pessimistic can lead to an under supply in the supply chain meaning that orders cannot be met in a timely fashion.
 This in turn can lead to cancelled customer orders and brand credibility erosion.
 Having to expedite orders through the supply chain can lead to increased costs.
 Conversely an over optimistic forecast can lead to excess inventory being held.

-Contact us without obligation if you’re interested in understanding more about using data analytics in your business.
+Contact us if you’re interested in understanding more about using data analytics in your business.